ApolloAuto/apollo/docs/cyber/CyberRT_Docker.md

-# How to Develop Cyber RT Inside Docker Environment on Both x86 and arm platform
+# How to Develop Cyber RT inside Docker Environment on Both x86 and arm Platform

 To make life easier, Apollo Cyber RT has released a docker image and a number of scripts to help developers to build and play with Cyber RT.